jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-9d-foreign-systems.md

 It has always been more remarkable for its various manufacturing exports than for its grain exports.

-<sup>46</sup> The sovereigns of China, ancient Egypt, and India have always derived the biggest part of their revenue from land-tax or land-rent.
+{{< s v="46" >}} The sovereigns of China, ancient Egypt, and India have always derived the biggest part of their revenue from land-tax or land-rent.

 This land-tax or land-rent is like the tithe in Europe.
 It consisted in 20% of the produce of the land.